 We warmly encourage members to come in and browse – particularly on a Tuesday evening when you are most likely to find it open and the Librarian at work.

 If there is no one about, you will find instructions on how to find a book and how to borrow a book in the Sign Out Shelf in the right-hand bookcase.
 There is a Blue Folder which contains a printout of the Catalogue and a brown Borrowing Log where you can record the book you wish to borrow.
 The Club has a small but comprehensive collection of specialist books on all aspects of boats and boating.
 Some of these books have been in the Club's possession since its foundation in 1926 and make fascinating reading; whilst some are the latest publications.

-Can't get into the Club to borrow a book, click on the cover and buy it on Amazon using the Club's Amazon affiliate account.
+Can't get into the Club to borrow a book, visit our book reviews page and buy from our Amazon Store.
 Click on the BUY FROM AMAZON green box and continue shopping on Amazon.